Transportation Engineering Division

 - Virginia Department of Transportation – Traffic Engineering Division

-Q: I need a hauling or moving permit.
+Q: I need a hauling, moving or oversized load permit.
 How do I apply for one?

 Department of Public Works